-It also points out that in May, 67 per cent of patients referred for a colonoscopy or flexi sigmoidoscopy were not seen within the six-week target, an increase from the start from February the figure was only 10 per cent.
+It also points out that in May, 67 per cent of patients referred for a colonoscopy or flexi-sigmoidoscopy were not seen within the six-week target, an increase from the start of February when the figure was only 10 per cent.

 Genevieve Edwards, Chief Executive at Bowel Cancer UK, said: "These figures are incredibly alarming.
 Bowel cancer services were already stretched at the start of the year, with too many people not being seen for urgent investigations, even before the coronavirus pandemic hit hard.

 "Bowel cancer is the UK’s fourth most common cancer and the second biggest cancer killer, but it’s treatable and curable, especially if it’s caught early.
 The huge endoscopy backlog we’re now facing as a result of COVID-19 needs to be dealt with, and quickly.